 Environmental Management Division

 The Environmental Management Division (EMD) focuses on four major areas: compliance, restoration, prevention, and conservation.
-The EMD provides the means necessary to meet the mission while protecting the environment utilizing an integrated environmental and training platform.
+The EMD provides the necessary means to meet the Army's environmental mission while protecting the environment and utilizing an integrated environmental training platform.
 Protection and preservation of the environment will help Fort Lee to remain a major Army asset with the flexibility to meet future mission needs.

-EMD satisfies the requirements of the International Standards Organization (ISO) 14001 Environmental Management Standard and Army EMS requirements always assuring that Fort Lee maintains a high state of environmental readiness.
+EMD conforms to the requirements of the International Standards Organization (ISO) 14001 Environmental Management Standard and Army EMS requirements always assuring that Fort Lee maintains a high state of environmental readiness.

 Environmental Special Conditions

-As part of NEPA support, the Environmental Management Division is involved in all aspects of planning, document review, and final actions by participating and supplying information for the decision making in the many functions occurring in support of the Fort Lee Missions.
-Fort Lee's Environmental Special Conditions document contains information for inclusion in contract specifications and requirements to work on the Installation.
+As part of National Environmental Policy Act (NEPA) support, the Environmental Management Division is involved in all aspects of project review and implementation by participating and supplying detailed regulatory environmental requirements for the decision making in the many functions occurring in support of the Fort Lee Missions.
+Fort Lee's Environmental Special Conditions Standard Operating Procedure (SOP) contains information to be included in contract specification documents to ensure that requirements for federal construction projects are met on the Installation.

 The Environmental Management Division ensures Compliance with environmental laws and special conditions, promotes Pollution Prevention, and protects the priceless Natural Resources and Cultural Resources on Fort Lee.
 By "Protecting the Land We Defend," the EMD supports the Army's long-range vision and current goals for Sustainability.
 Army Green is Army Strong!

 Nearly all actions have impacts.
 When referencing the Army, EMD's responsibility is to provide Army decsision makers with the most up-to-date regulatory requirements for project implementation.